CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 #### Source code
 The FBMN source code can be found on the [GNPS_Workflows GitHub repository](https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking).

+Requirements for the input files for each processing tool are described at https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking and representative input files are provided at [https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking/test/reference_input_file_for_formatter](https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking/test/reference_input_file_for_formatter.g).

 The "formatter" scripts that convert input files of the supported softwares are accessible [in the *script/* folder](https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking/tools/feature-based-molecular-networking/scripts).

-References input/outpufiles for each processing tool supported [are available in the *test/reference_input_file_formatter/* folder](https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking/test/reference_input_file_for_formatter)

 #### Input files requirements